 - Men who eat a lot of junk food are significantly increasing their risk of getting heart disease and diabetes.
 And since many health conditions are impaired by inflammation, they may be subject to other ailments as well.

-– Women who eat junk food are largely protected from heart disease, diabetes and other conditions that are worsened by brain inflammation.
-This protection is believed to derive from women’s estrogen, and therefore it may not continue after menopause.
+- Women who eat junk food are largely protected from heart disease, diabetes and other conditions that are worsened by brain inflammation.
+It seems to be women’s estrogen that grants this protection.
+Therefore, it may not continue after menopause.

 Homer Simpson is one of the world’s most renowned lovers of junk food.
 So one might expect Dr. Hibbert to hand out this advice: